TelecomixSyria/cryptoparty-docs/security_basics_memo.md

-# Memo for basic computer security
+# Memo for basic communication security

 ## Where to get the tools?